eastern europe

 Published on

-EUMETSAT provides regular distance support, as well as user training in the region.
-In 2019, following discussion with the NMHS, EUMETSAT supported a major upgrade of the stations, ensuring that the NMHS could fully benefit from the Meteosat-8 data over the Indian Ocean and from the Meteosat Rapid Scan Service.
+All DAWBEE stations were installed in 2011.
+In 2019, EUMETSAT supported a major upgrade of the DAWBEE stations.
+This ensured the region’s NMHS could fully benefit from the move of Meteosat Second Generation satellites to take over as EUMETSAT’s contribution to Indian Ocean data coverage, and from the Meteosat Rapid Scan Service.

-The SADCA project is a joint initiative between the TSMS and EUMETSAT to promote operational access to meteorological satellite data by the National Meteorological and Hydrological Services (NMHS) of the five Central Asian countries: Turkmenistan, Uzbekistan, Tajikistan, Kazakhstan, and Kyrgyzstan.
-It supports the Strategic Plan of the World Meteorological Organization’s Regional Association-II.
+The SADCA project is a joint initiative between the Turkish State Meteorological Service (TSMS) and EUMETSAT to promote access to meteorological satellite data by national meteorological and hydrological services (NMHS) in Turkmenistan, Uzbekistan, Tajikistan, Kazakhstan, and Kyrgyzstan.

 In 2014, five EUMETCast stations (known as SADCA stations) were installed in those countries, while forecasters from each national service were trained by EUMETSAT and the TSMS.